JimPanic/interview/README.md

 Congratulations you made it to the Technical Interview Stage of our hiring process!
 Lean back, take a deep breath and then let's get started.

-## Prerequisites

-- Ensure you have NodeJS with version 12+ installed

 ## Agenda

 - Intro (10 min)
 - Tactical challenge (40 min)
 - Technical question (20 min)
 - Your questions (15 min)

+## Prerequisites

+- Ensure you have NodeJS with version 12+ installed
+- Ensure you have Yarn 1.x installed

 ## Which skills do we want to check in this stage?